link1905/system-design-101/content/docs/data-persistence/media-storage.md

 [**Erasure Coding (EC)**](https://en.wikipedia.org/wiki/Erasure_code) offers a more storage-efficient alternative.

-For example, with 2 data chunks, we can mathematically generate 1 parity block using an encoding function.
+For example, with 2 data chunks, we can mathematically generate 1 parity block.
 Conceptually, think of it as:
 `parity = chunk_1 + chunk_2`

 {{< callout type="info">}}
-Here, the parity block is created by combining the two data chunks using a specific encoding operation (often XOR or addition), enabling data recovery if one chunk is lost.
+Here, the parity block is created by combining the two data chunks using a specific encoding operation (often XOR or addition).
 {{< /callout >}}

 ```d2